will234/paypalnativecheckout-docs/README.md

 }
 ```

+#### In the webview delegate

-* In your webview's handler add the following (or do appropriately per your apps need, just let the Paypal sdk handle the flow at some point before you return from the handler)
+Add the following (or do appropriately per your app's setup).
+This lets the Paypal sdk intercept the webview and put up the  native-checkout experience.

 ```
 - (BOOL)webView:(UIWebView *)webView